 From 100 point winemaker Rudy von Strasser comes a budget-friendly wine from his namesake Rudy label.
 Von Strasser’s Rudy wines are perfect for anyone looking for great value in a low-priced wine.
 Fans of Rudy’s more expensive wines will also delight in this terrific sister label.

-Youthful and bright, with plenty of character, today’s 2012 Rudy Napa Valley Zinfandel is an energetic, vibrant wine with which we’ll be stocking our spy cellars.
+Youthful and bright, with plenty of character, today’s 2012 Rudy Napa Valley Zinfandel is an energetic, vibrant wine that we’ll be stocking our spy cellars with.
 A Rudy von Strasser wine for under $20 is almost unheard of, and we are recommending that you also stock up.

 Enjoy now, but be sure to hold onto a few bottles for the next year or two as this wine will only continue to improve with a little bottle aging.
 Decant for best results.